 - How does my child use toys or objects?

-- What types of activities are they attracted to?
+- What types of activities attract them?

 - What does my child like to talk about the most?